MODIFICATION OF ANTIBIOTIC TREATMENT THROUGH POTENTIATION OF ITS EFFECT

 New vaccines for the prevention of bacterial infections, as well as antibodies, are in the pipeline of several companies.
 The genomic technique has promoted development of vaccines for bacterial infections.
 Many new antigens with properties that could overcome the limits of previous vaccine candidates have been identified through “reverse vaccinology”.

-This genome-based approach is being to streptococci, Chlamydiae, staphylococci and Yersinia pestis.
+This genome-based approach is being applied to streptococci, Chlamydiae, staphylococci and Yersinia pestis.
 (Rappuoli et al., 2003).
 These vaccines are likely to be expensive and indicated to prevent infections in selected high-risk patients.

 Statement of problem